Anxiety Therapy in Denver

 The Path Forward

-Your brain is doing its best to protect you, but it can get stuck in these patterns of racing thoughts or physical tension.
-Thus, the goal of psychotherapy is to help get the brain “unstuck” from a vigilant state to a calm one.
+Your brain is doing its best to protect you, but sometimes it can get stuck in these patterns of racing thoughts or physical tension.

-At the same time, I teach you practices that help you learn how to regulate your brain and body when you get overwhelmed.
-You are able to control your thoughts and not be controlled by them.
-It is a skill that can be learned and mastered just as any other.
-Over time, you can learn to work with your brain & body and not against it.
+Controlling your thoughts and not being controlled by them is a skill that can be learned and mastered just as any other.
+Over time, you can learn to work with your brain and body, and not against it.
+You can finally get out of your head, let your guard down, show up as your full self, and confidently navigate the unknown.